 - NU 430.
 Nursing Research I 3 hours.
 The history of nursing research, terminology, and steps in the research process are explored.
 Research as a basis for evaluation of outcomes of health promotion and healthcare interventions including therapeutic nursing interventions is emphasized.
 Research questions relevant to clinical practice are identified.
 Interpretation of research for use in nursing practice is emphasized.
 The role of theory and ethical issues involved in the conduct of research is addressed.
 Students will select a research project and begin the preliminary process to conducting research.
 Prerequisite: Admission into the nursing program or permission of instructor.
 W/ Fall. - NU 435.
 Nursing Research II: Evidence Base Practice 2 hours.
 In this course, concepts of evidence-based practice are applied to selected clinical situations.
 Care of the aging person and patient safety issues are included.
 Clinical application exercises are designed to translate research to practice.
 Prerequisite: NU 430 or instructor permission.
 Spring. - NU 440.
 Gerontologic Issues in Nursing 1 hour.
 This course is designed for emphasis on normal aging processes, health promotion, disease prevention, and management of acute and chronic health problems in the older adult.
 Prerequisite: Admission into the nursing program or permission of instructor.
 Fall. - NU 450 Adult Health II 3 hours.
 This course is designed to be taken the semester prior to graduation for all nursing major students.
 It includes a review of material covered in Adult Health Nursing I, and more advanced development of critical thinking skills associated with the care of medical/surgical clients.
 Students will develop prioritization skills while discussing care of more critically ill clients.
 Prerequisites: Senior standing in the nursing program.
 Course fee \$75.
 Spring. - NU 452.
 Adult Health II Nursing Clinical 1 hour.
 Designed to offer nursing students the opportunity to work in more acute-care areas with clients demonstrating multiple needs.
 Must be taken concurrently with NU 450.
 Prerequisite: acceptance into the nursing program or instructor permission.
 Course fee \$50.
+Spring. - NU 460.
+NCLEX Success 1 hour.
+This course is designed to help students on the NCLEX exam through multiple exams and example questions.
+Students will also have opportunities to complete sample CAT exams to help better them prepare for NCLEX success.
+Prerequisite: Senior standing in the nursing program.
 Spring. - NU 480.
 Senior Seminar in Nursing 2 hours.
 A capstone seminar summarizing the didactic and clinical components of the nursing education program as well as current trend and issues in nursing.
 This course is designed to have three components: a didactic portion for the development of a professional portfolio and discussion of clinical experiences, a capstone clinical experience and a senior practicum experience with the student paired with a nurse to complete 90 clinical hours of practical experience in a work setting.
 Prerequisite: Final semester in the nursing program.
 Course fee \$200.
 SL Spring. - NU 482.
 Senior Practicum in Nursing 4 hours.
 A senior practicum experience with the student paired with a nurse to complete 200 clinical hours of practical experience in a work setting.
 Designed to prepare nurses for their first area of employment and the skills required to care for multiple clients within a real-world setting.
 Prerequisite: Final semester in the nursing program.
 Course fee \$200.
 Spring.